geh4y8/pdxshelters/README.md

 A list of the current features we have (at least partly implemented):

 * Shelter map points, with basic info
-* Real-time shelter bed availablities
+* Real-time shelter bed availabilities
 * Shelter login and bed-update (demo only)
 * Other events offered by non-shelter groups
 * Map filtering by shelters, events, meals, and clothing